larytet/binlog/README.md

 **Warning!** This code pushes Go quite to it's limit.
 There are unsafe pointers, ATS walk, StringHeader and other explicitly-forbidden/anti-pattern/not-best-practice/makes-me-sick things galore for the taste of many.
-If you want trade performance for compliance try https://github.com/ScottMansfield/nanolog
+If you prefer to trade performance for compliance try https://github.com/ScottMansfield/nanolog

 Example: